What Google is rewarding for this Canada query

 Bottom line: BexyTV is the best IPTV service in Canada in 2026, and it's not particularly close — especially for households that need complete TSN, Sportsnet, and French-language coverage in one subscription.

-Sonix IPTV's 45,000+ channel count is one of the largest in the Canadian market.
-TSN and Sportsnet are present, but not all regional feeds are consistent.
+Sonix IPTV's 45,000+ channel count matches RealmIPTV in volume, and its customer support is genuinely fast — 4-minute average response times in May 2026 testing, the fastest among the services reviewed here.
+TSN and Sportsnet are present, but not all regional feeds perform consistently across different ISPs.
 French-language content is limited — a dealbreaker for Quebec subscribers.
 HDR is available on select channels only.
-At ~$14/month, it's priced competitively, but the inconsistent Canadian regional feed performance drops it below the top four.
-Best suited for anglophone viewers who prioritize variety over Canadian-specific depth.
+At ~$14–16 CAD/month (or roughly CAD $97/year on the annual plan) it's priced reasonably, but the inconsistent Canadian regional feed stability and weak French lineup place it behind the top four.
+Best suited for anglophone viewers who prioritize channel variety and responsive support.
+Honourable mention: NexaStream has surged in May 2026 NHL-Canada SERPs on the back of carrying all five TSN feeds individually with correct per-channel EPG data — worth a look during the current Stanley Cup Finals window if TSN depth is your priority.

 The Canadian cord-cutting savings calculation